tjorim/philips-airpurifier-coap/README.md

 * Enter the hostname / IP address of your device
 * The model type is detected automatically.
 You get a warning in the log, if it is not supported.

+Note: `configuration.yaml` is no longer supported and your configuration is not automatically migrated.
+You have to start fresh.

 ## Supported models